farjon/Counting_in_Agri/ReadMe.md

 # Counting in Agriculture

-This repository contains an implementation of a machine learning algorithm for image classification.
-The algorithm is designed to classify images into different categories, such as animals, vehicles, and landscapes.
+This repository contains an implementation of counting algorithms for the agriculture domain.

 ## Repository Structure